Divider/Brand Symbol

 Speaking of your cervix, it also experiences some changes right before labour in preparation to let a baby through.
 Namely, it’ll get thinner and softer.
 It may also expel something called a show, which is a mucus plug.
 It’ll look like a pinkish blood-stained, well, ball of mucus.
 It’s not pretty, but then again, neither is pregnancy.

-- Many women also report the phenomenon of nesting, or the desire to clean and organize in preparation for their baby’s arrival
+• Many women also report the phenomenon of nesting, or the desire to clean and organise in preparation for their baby’s arrival

-Learn more: Toolkit for labour.
-Learn everything from creating a birth plan and packing your hospital bag to understanding the different types of births, pain relief options, and the role of partners.
+Discover our toolkit for labour, where we discuss everything from creating a birth plan and packing your hospital bag to understanding the different types of births, pain relief options, and the role of partners.

 How does labour start?